 Imagen helps production companies to commercialise and distribute their programme libraries more easily via a secure, self-serve B2B content portal.
 Our customers include BBC Worldwide, Channel 4, Endemol Shine, Reuters and Premier League.
 Our content management platform is also used by the Ministry of Defence and preserves collections of national importance for Imperial War Museums, British Library and BFI.
 With a suite of advanced features including clipping, controlled access, compatible file formatting and social-media publishing, Imagen offers the most powerful tools for media managers and the best experience for your audience.

-We will once again be attending BVE next month at the London Excel.
-Come and see Imagen’s award-winning solution on Stand G18 and find out how to take control of your media library and create a better experience for your stakeholders.
+We will once again be attending IBC in September.
+Come and see Imagen’s award-winning solution in Hall 14, Stand H05 and find out how to take control of your media library and create a better experience for your stakeholders.